Somali pirate kings under probe for helping ISIS

 CNN has learned that the United Nations and the United States are investigating at least two pirate kingpins for providing material support to terror groups.

-That 'material support' includes helping factions of the two terror groups, al Qaeda linked al-Shabaab and Somalia's ISIS faction, who ironically despise each other, smuggle weapons and perhaps even people across the Gulf of Aden.
+That material support includes helping factions of the two terror groups, al Qaeda linked al-Shabaab and Somalia's ISIS faction, who ironically despise each other, smuggle weapons and perhaps even people across the Gulf of Aden.

 One of them is Mohamed Garfanje, the kingpin of the Hobyo-Haradhere Piracy Network, which thrived in the tiny fishing village of Haradhere -- often considered the birthplace of modern Somali piracy.